dsktschy/viewport-extra/README.md

 - Note that `meta[name="viewport"]` element only has effect in mobile browsers.

 - Viewport Extra will not rescale when switching between portrait and landscape modes.
 If needed, use `setContent()` as an event handler.
 See also [Stack Overflow](https://stackoverflow.com/questions/12452349).

+- For devices with small display widths, it is recommended to set `body { -webkit-text-size-adjust: 100%; }` in your style.
+It prevents unintended text size adjustments by browsers.
+See also [the issue](https://github.com/dsktschy/viewport-extra/issues/17).

 - Viewport Extra v2 does not support AMD.
 If it is needed use v1.